Fiberglass Resurfacing: Our 6 Step Process

 Step 6

-We finish by coating the entire surface with a final layer of Fibre Tech Resin which creates a sheen and smooth final product.
+We finish by coating the entire surface with a final layer of Fibre Tech Resin, creating a sheen and smooth final product.

 What to Expect During the Process